mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 cd mattermost-load-test-ng
 ```

-### Copy and modify required config
+### Copy and modify the required configuration

-In order to start the deployment process it is required to configure the deployer appropriately.
+In order to start the deployment process, it is required to configure the deployer appropriately.

 ```sh
 cp config/deployer.default.json config/deployer.json